Driver and Vehicle Licensing Agency: DVLA database

-Financial information

-Between 2002 and 2015 it is estimated that the DVLA spent £500 million on information technology from IBM.
+Between 2002 and 2015 it is estimated the DVLA spent £500 million on information technology from IBM.

 Employment

 Staff of the DVLA are predominantly female whereas other parts of the Department for Transport are predominantly male.
 Starting salaries as of 2008 were just over £12,500.
 In November 2007, a Public Accounts Committee report criticised the "amazingly high" levels of sick leave among staff at the DVLA, where employees took an average of three weeks per year of sick leave.
-The report said that overall sickness leave at the DfT and its seven agencies averaged 10.4 working days per full-time employee in 2005, which they calculated as costing taxpayers £24 million.
-While sick leave rates at the department itself and four of its agencies were below average—at the DVLA and DSA, which together employ more than 50% of all DfT staff—they were "significantly higher".
+The report said overall sickness leave at the Department for Transport and its seven agencies averaged 10.4 working days per full-time employee in 2005, which they calculated as costing taxpayers £24 million.
+While sick leave rates at the department itself and four of its agencies were below average, at the DVLA and DSA – which together employ more than 50% of all department staff – they were "significantly higher".
 Committee chairman Edward Leigh said it was surprising the agencies could "function adequately".
-In 2008 DVLA staff went on a one-day strike over pay inequality arguing that they should receive similar salaries to other employees of the Department for Transport.
+In 2008 DVLA staff went on a one-day strike over pay inequality arguing they should receive similar salaries to other employees of the Department for Transport.
 The most recent level of sickness absence for 2012/13 was 6.7 days.